pjhome/pjhome.github.io/travel-lodging.md

 ## From Reno

 If traveling by plane, the closest airport to South Lake Tahoe will be <b>Reno International Airport (RNO)</b>.
-From the airport, it's right around a 1 hour drive to South Lake Tahoe, following the I-80.
+From the airport, it's right around a 1 hour drive to South Lake Tahoe.
 Check back to see if we're able to find any rental car group discounts.

 <center>
 <img src="/assets/images/reno-map.png" width="400" margin="0 auto" float="left">